Kiryhas/picos-homework/README.md

 `STRATEGY - default strategy to be used by the app (ANY | ALL | customFunc)`

-The project already has a strategy configured in the config.ts file.
+The project already has a destination mapping configured in the config.ts file.
 To launch the project:
-1. Make sure the **config.ts** file contains the correct strategy.
+1. Make sure the **config.ts** file contains the correct destination mapping.
 After you build your image, it'll be bundled into it so you'll have to rebuild it to update it.
 2. Make sure the env variables in the **docker-compose** file are correct.
 3. From the repository folder run `docker build -t picos-homework .`
 4. From the repository folder run `docker compose up -d`